 4-wire transmitters offer the current sourcing advantages of a 3-wire device, but also provide galvanic isolation for the current loop output.
 4-wire devices are substantially more expensive than 3-wire devices.
 For this reason, they are generally used where the isolation is needed, or they are part of a combination device with an approved safety barrier for current loop operation in a specific hazardous location.
 A 4-wire transmitter block diagram is shown in Figure 5 below.
 A notable item is that the 4-wire device itself uses a separate DC power supply for operation, just like a 3-wire transmitter, and supplies loop current that way.

 Figure 5 Typical current loop using a 4-wire transmitter

 Review of 4-20 mA Data Transmission

-The foregoing exposition has provided a succinct description of the 4-20 mA data transmission process.
+The foregoing exposition has provided a brief description of the 4-20 mA current loop data transmission process.
 It is useful to conclude with a summary of the features and benefits of this process, as well as its limitations.

 - The 4-20 mA current loop is the dominant data transmission standard in many industries.

 - It is recognized as the simplest analog data transmission method to connect and configure.

 - It uses less wiring and connections than other methods, greatly reducing startup/setup costs.

 - It is superior over long distances of field wiring, as current won't diminish, unlike voltage does.